olssonm/roaring/README.md

 # Roaring.io API-wrapper

-This is a (very) simple wrapper for the roaring.io API.
+This is a (very) simple wrapper for the [roaring.io](https://www.roaring.io/en/) API.

-The wrapper is designed to have really no constraints in place, just create a new object with your API-keys and then call the endpoint you want to call.
-You are fully free to do the error-checking and data manipulation yourself.
+The wrapper is designed to be quick and easy to use – no fuzz.
+Just create a new object with your API-keys and then call the endpoint you want to call.
+Though you yourself has to do the data-manipulation to your needs and liking.

 The package also includes a service provider for Laravel.

-One a sidenote this package uses the [httpful](https://github.com/nategood/httpful)-library for the HTTP-requests.
-While [Guzzle](https://github.com/guzzle/guzzle) and the like may generally be preferred, it is easy to introduce conflicts in some frameworks with different versions of those libraries.
+On a sidenote; this package uses the [httpful](https://github.com/nategood/httpful)-library for the HTTP-requests.
+While [Guzzle](https://github.com/guzzle/guzzle) and the like may generally be recommended, it is easy to introduce conflicts in some frameworks with different versions of those more common libraries.

-### Requirements
+## Requirements

 PHP 7.1 and up (still running PHP 5.6?
 It is now end of life!)

 If you want to use the Laravel Service Provider, Laravel 5.5 and above is supported.

-### Installation
+## Installation

 ```php
 $ composer require olssonm/roaring